 Another study conducted on topic The impact of brand value on financial performance examines relationship between brand value and stock performance of companies by using the historical stock performance of global brand stocks to test whether strong brands outperform the market index.
 Studies done in finance are suggesting that intangible assets are not fully valued by the stock market and because of that firms with significant intangible assets might be undervalued.
 In this study is investigated influence of brand value on financial performance.
 Intangible assets are difficult to measure and compute because they do not appear on a firm's balance sheet and because that they could be underpriced by equity markets.
 Conclusion of this study was that there is positive correlation between brand value and stock performance.
-It is suggested that brand value is positively correlated with year-end share price, and that an increase in brand value correlates positively with the annual stock return.
+It is suggested that brand value is positively with the annual stock return.
 Brand value estimates done by independent agencies are found to be shown in share prices when controlling for book values of equity and net income.
 The results are statistically significant and also hold for the simultaneity bias, which refers to the bias of share prices affecting brand values.